alexmgrant/think/README.md

 # think

-- /next path is brital since it's set as a default starting integer and only typechecked on the PUT /current endpoint
+- /next path is brital since it sets a default starting integer and only typechecked on the PUT /current endpoint